-So, what were the main findings?
-Currently, the highly successful fight against global poverty is being lost badly in one critical area – people’s minds.
-According to the latest Glocalities survey, 87% of people around the world believe that global poverty has either stayed the same or gotten worse over the past 20 years, when the exact opposite is true – it has more than halved.
+The findings in the report are valuable for the charitable community in several ways.
+First the results make clear that the vast majority of people around the world believe that global poverty has either stayed the same or gotten worse over the past 20 years, when the exact opposite is true: it has more than halved.
 The scale of pessimism and misunderstanding could threaten the tough job of pulling “the second billion” out of extreme poverty.
-Read the blog post here to find out more.

 Oxfam Campaigns Director Steve Price-Thomas said in the press release of the report: “The halving of global poverty is the biggest unsung success story in recent human history.
 The achievement shows what is possible – but also highlights what remains to be done.
 We still have a long way to go and need public energy now more than ever.
 The success could start to reverse quickly if we don’t tackle with equal passion the rise of inequality and abuses driven by conflict, land grabs and climate change.”

 Global Citizens advocacy Director Michael Sheldrick said: “These findings bear out the fact that more of our supporters are coming from countries where great transformation or high economic growth are taking place.
 For example, in the top 10 countries represented on one of our Facebook channels, among the 156,000 followers are from India, Pakistan, Bangladesh, Nigeria, The Philippines and Kenya.
 The key is now providing those who believe their actions can make a difference with a way to get involved and to help, including by raising awareness amongst other parts of the public.”

 Martijn Lampert, Research Director Glocalities said: ‘’Now we are half way to eradicating poverty, it is time for more enhanced public engagement strategies to help finish the job’’.